 Type of Change:

-The following type of changes are to be provided in the DCR form:
+The following type of changes are to be provided in the Request Form:

 Minor Change –This type of change is to correct formatting, identified typographical errors or other minor changes that do not impact content.
 Training is not required.